Insects, like humans, have developed some rather splashy means of getting the attention of the opposite sex.

 Scientists from the Chinese Academy of Sciences examined three roughly 100-million-year-old male damselfly specimens encased in amber and found evidence of courtship rituals.

-Fossil and skeletal discoveries
+Fossil and skeletal discoveries throughout history

-Fossil and skeletal discoveries
+Fossil and skeletal discoveries throughout history

 French custom officials present July 6 six of 315 fossilized dinosaur bird eggs seized recently from a container ship from Madagascar and which had transited via the British port of Felixstowe.
 The fossilized eggs, five or six times larger than an ostrich egg and weigh nearly 12 kg, belong to the flightless bird 'Aepyornis Maximus' species commonly know as 'Elephant Bird'.
 The eggs have a unit value of 10,000 French francs ($1,560), making the total value of nearly a half million dollars.
 The shipment of fossilized eggs were destined for a Paris company specialized in collectors in France and northern Europe.
 Two people are being held for questioning by custom officials.